European shares fall to 2-month lows on China concerns

 Shares in companies exposed to South Africa, such as British financial groups Old Mutual and Investec, also dropped as South African financial stocks slumped after the finance minister was sacked.

 Dialog Semiconductor’s shares fell as much as 11 percent, with traders citing negative comments on its outlook from Bankhaus Lampe.
-It ended down 1.7 percent.
+It was last down 2 percent.

 In spite of the pullback on markets this month, the FTSEurofirst 300 index remains more than 2 percent higher since the start of 2015, helped in part by the ECB’s policies which have supported a recovery in the euro zone economy.